How to Save $500 a Month with These Simple Frugal Habits

 With groceries sorted, I tackled utilities.

-2. Utilities: Save $500 a Month with Energy Efficiency (Estimated Monthly Savings: $70)
+2. Utilities: Energy Efficiency Wins (Estimated Monthly Savings: $70)

-I thought bills were fixed, but tweaks helped me save $500 a month overall.
+I thought bills were fixed, but small tweaks stacked meaningful monthly savings.

 • Thermostat Hacks: I set 68°F in winter, 78°F in summer, using fans.
 A smart thermostat automated it.